TRPB/Surpass/README.md

 Installation
 ============

-For down, download the .crx file from here and drag and drop it into Google Chrome.
+For now, download the .crx file from /build/ and drag and drop it into Google Chrome.

 FAQ